-Finally, Article 6 of Act no. 31/1989 on the amendment of the Constitution, complemented by Article 32/A of Chapter 4 of the Constitution regulated the legal institution of the Constitutional Court.
-The establishment of the Constitutional Court was an integral part of the public law process of the change of regime.
-Some authors criticized the Hungarian constitutional justice by highlighting that the Hungarian Constitutional Court had a very broad jurisdiction even in a global context.
-With the initiation of Hungarian constitutional justice, it was explicitly declared that the "invisible constitution" that emerges in the decision of the constitutional court is above the written constitution.
+Finally, the legal institution of the Constitutional Court was regulated by article 6 of Act XXXI of 1989 on the amendment of the Constitution, complementing chapter 4 of the Constitution by article 32/A. The establishment of the Constitutional Court was an integral part of the public law process of the change of regime.
+Some authors criticized the Hungarian constitutional justice by highlighting that the Hungarian Constitutional Court had a very broad competence even in a global context.
+At the commencement of the Hungarian constitutional justice, it was explicitly declared that the "invisible constitution" that emerges in the decisions of the constitutional court is above the written constitution.

-Article 24 paragraph 1 of the Fundamental Law published in the Hungarian Official Gazette (Magyar Közlöny) no. 43/25 April 2011, defines the Constitutional Court as the supreme body for the protection of the Fundamental Law.
-Similarly to the previous legal provisions, the Constitutional Court examines the laws adopted but not yet published from the perspective of consistency with the Fundamental Law, reviews the compliance of the law applicable to the individual case with the Fundamental Law based on judicial initiative, and, as a result, it annuls legislation in conflict with the Fundamental Law, which will cease to have effect on the day following the publication of the decision and will no longer be applicable.
-The newly introduced competence of the Constitutional Court is the so-called genuine constitutional complaint; accordingly, the Constitutional Court, on the basis of a constitutional complaint, reviews the conformity of the judicial decision with the Fundamental Law, and annuls the judicial decision contrary to the Fundamental Law, including any other judicial or official decisions in conflict with the Fundamental Law, that were reviewed by the decision.
+Paragraph (1) of article 24 of the Fundamental Law, published in no. 43/2011 (IV.
+25.) of the Hungarian Official Gazette (Magyar Közlöny), defines the Constitutional Court as the supreme body for the protection of the Fundamental Law.

+Similarly to the previous legal provisions, the Constitutional Court examines the laws adopted but not yet published from the perspective of consistency with the Fundamental Law, reviews, on the basis of judicial initiative, the compliance of the law applicable in an individual case with the Fundamental Law, and, as a result, it annuls the laws in conflict with the Fundamental Law, which will cease to have effect on the day following the publication of the decision and will no longer be applicable.
+The newly introduced competence of the Constitutional Court is the so-called genuine constitutional complaint; accordingly, the Constitutional Court, on the basis of a constitutional complaint, reviews the conformity of a judicial decision with the Fundamental Law, including any other judicial or official decisions in conflict with the Fundamental Law, that were reviewed by the decision.

-Contrary to the previous regulation, the body may overrule a specific, individual judicial decision contrary to the Fundamental Law, while ex post normative controls can no longer be initiated by anyone; the Constitutional Court reviews the compliance of the legislation with the Fundamental Law only based on the initiative of the Government, a quarter of the Members of the National Assembly, the Commissioner for Fundamental Rights, the President of the Supreme Court of Hungary (Kúria) and the Attorney General.
+Contrary to the previous regulation, the body may overrule specific, individual judicial decisions contrary to the Fundamental Law, while ex post normative controls can no longer be initiated by anyone; the Constitutional Court reviews the compliance of the legislation with the Fundamental Law based only on the initiative of the Government, a quarter of the Members of the National Assembly, the Commissioner for Fundamental Rights, the President of the Curia or the Prosecutor General.

-After outlining the origins of the Constitutional Court and the legal provisions applicable to the body, I reviewed the operation of the Constitutional Court and its exercise of power in the light of the constitutional court case law, on the basis of which I tried to match the jurisdictions of the constitutional court with the classical branches of power as I summarize it based on those detailed in the next section.
+After outlining the origins of the Constitutional Court and the legal provisions applicable to the body, I reviewed the operation of the Constitutional Court and its exercise of competence in the light of the Constitutional Court's case law, on the basis of which I tried to match the competence of the constitutional court with the classical branches of power, summarizing it based on the aspects detailed in the next section.